paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 ### Q19: Has this been independently verified by others?

 Yes.
 Sparke Helmore Lawyers, a major Australian law firm, published independent legal analysis of the OAIC case (AUQ and Department of Health and Aged Care).
 The case has been cited in legal, parliamentary, and media contexts.
-The matter is currently before multiple oversight bodies: the Australian Information Commissioner (review MR25/01153), Commonwealth Ombudsman (complaint submitted), Australian National Audit Office (audit requested), and Senate Community Affairs Legislation Committee (Senate Estimates).
+The matter is currently before multiple oversight bodies: the Australian Information Commissioner (review MR25/01153), Commonwealth Ombudsman (complaint submitted in April 2025, Ref: 2025‑806374), Australian National Audit Office (audit requested), and Senate Community Affairs Legislation Committee (Senate Estimates).

 ---